MicrosoftDocs/fabric-docs/docs/get-started/task-flow-work-with.md

 ### Change connector start and end points or direction

-To change a connector's start and end values, or switch it's direction:
+To change a connector's start and end values, or switch its direction:

 1. Select the connector to open the connector details side pane.